< Back to results

 Future careers

-For qualified pilots, there is a wide variety of work in aviation which includes being an airline pilot (international and regional), a flight instructor, charter or corporate pilot, corporate jet flying, helicopter flying and aerial survey work.
+For qualified pilots, there is a wide variety of work in aviation which includes becoming an airline pilot (international and regional), a flight instructor, charter or corporate pilot, corporate jet flying, helicopter flying and aerial survey work.
 There is also the potential to transition into an aviation management role, working as part of a leadership team for an airline, airport or aviation business.

 Potential careers